 In this paper we present a new set of surrogate models describing kilonova LCs resulting from a broad set of neutron star merger ejecta.
 This paper is organized as follows.
-In Section \ref{sec:method} we review our approach of adaptively generating kilonovae simulations, constructing the surrogate LC model using Gaussian process regression, and performing parameter estimation (PE) for ejecta properties.
-We also discuss the specific alternate outflow morphologies and compositions employed in this work.
+In Sec. \ref{sec:method} we review our approach of adaptively generating kilonovae simulations, constructing the surrogate LC model using Gaussian process regression, and performing parameter estimation (PE) for ejecta properties.
+We also discuss the specific alternate outflow morphologies and compositions employed in this paper.
 For context and to better highlight current tension with contemporary theoretical models, we also introduce estimates for the ejected material in each component applied to interpreting GW170817 given the well-constrained source distance and inclination.
-In Section \ref{sec:results} we discuss the new surrogate LC models and describe our PE results obtained using them.
+In Sec. \ref{sec:results} we discuss the new surrogate LC models and describe our PE results obtained using them.
 We further conclude this section with a discussion on the implications of this tension for joint multimessenger inference with contemporary ejecta models.
-We then conclude in Section \ref{sec:conclusion}.
-We provide the all simulation models, the surrogate models developed and employed in this work, and sample codes to generate LCs at a public Zenodo repository\footnote{ \url{https://zenodo.org/record/5745556}}.
+We then conclude in Sec. \ref{sec:conclusions}.
+We provide all the simulation models, the surrogate models developed and employed in this paper, and sample codes to generate LCs at a public Zenodo repository\footnote{ \url{https://zenodo.org/record/7335961}}.
 The surrogates and sample codes are also available at a public GitHub repository\footnote{ \url{https://github.com/markoris/surrogate_kne}}.